 Going into the audit with all your tests or deliverables scheduled for after the audit can put your firm in a negative light.
 Be prepared to complete some of the tests and have deliverables for action items before the audit.

 Be prepared to receive information that is too mature for you and your firm.

 You are likely to have findings that are not applicable to your firm or are considered overkill.
 Going into the audit with that mindset can help prepare you to hear these findings.

 A second opinion isn’t a bad thing on some findings.

 Having a relationship with a partner or an IT vendor before your audit can give you a head start when your audit findings come back.
 You can use this partner or vendor to prioritize the findings and begin the remediation process.

 In summary, do anything and everything you can to prepare for the technology and cybersecurity audit.
 There are always steps your firm can take to improve, so be prepared to receive findings and to get a second opinion from a trusted vendor, as all of the findings may not be necessary.
-In our next blog post on February 1st, we will provide insight on how Eze Castle Integration can assist you with the remediation of the findings.
 For more information or guidance before an audit, contact Eze Castle Integration for a consultation.